terminalcloud/apps/docs/phusionpassenger.md

 ## Usage
 Just spin up your Phusion Passenger Terminal and see Passenger serving a sample application.

-Upload or develop your own application, and configure Nginx to serve it from the Terminal.
+Upload or develop your own application and configure Nginx to serve it from the Terminal.

 Use `passenger-status` to monitor your application status and `passenger-memory-stats` to check your _passenger_ memory usage. (remember you can change the amount of memory and CPU assigned to your terminal Terminal anytime!)